mirror-shades/doxa/docs/unions.md

     match err {
         .Overflow => doSomething(),
         .Underflow => doSomethingElse(),
-    };
+    }
 }

 // Function returns a union - we won't know if the value is a number or one of our errors until we check function addLimit(a :: int, b :: int) returns( int | ErrorList ) {
-    const result is a + b;
+    const result is a + b
-    if result > 255 then return ErrorList.Overflow;
+    if result > 255 then return ErrorList.Overflow
-    if result < 0 then return ErrorList.Underflow;
+    if result < 0 then return ErrorList.Underflow
-    return result;
+    return result
 }

 // All of these return unions
-const unknownBigResult is addLimit(1000, 1000);   // ErrorList.Overflow
+const unknownBigResult is addLimit(1000, 1000)   // ErrorList.Overflow
-const unknownSmallResult is addLimit(100, -1000); // ErrorList.Underflow
+const unknownSmallResult is addLimit(100, -1000) // ErrorList.Underflow
-const unknownRightResult is addLimit(100, -10);   // 90
+const unknownRightResult is addLimit(100, -10)   // 90

 // Handle errors - several approaches: